 - Tips employees have reported to the business

-- Records for allocated tips
+- Records of allocated tips

 - Names, occupations, social security numbers, and addresses of all employees and recipients